IgorRosax/DimensionalityReduction_GeneticData_NCBI/README.md

-# HSLocalMDS: Experiments and Results for Dimensionality Reduction in Genetic Data
+# NLDR: Experiments and Results for Dimensionality Reduction in Genetic Data

 This repository contains the scripts, results, and visualizations supporting the article:

-**"HSLocalMDS: An R library for dimensionality reduction based on Hyperbolic Smoothing Local Multidimensional Scaling"**
+**"NLDR: An R library for dimensionality reduction based on Hyperbolic Smoothing Local Multidimensional Scaling"**

 **Authors:** Igor da Silva, Fabiano Oliveira, Vinicius Xavier

-In this work, we introduce the `HSLocalMDS` R package, which implements the Hyperbolic Smoothing Local Multidimensional Scaling (HSLocalMDS) method for dimensionality reduction.
+In this work, we introduce the `NLDR` R package, which implements the Hyperbolic Smoothing Local Multidimensional Scaling (HSLocalMDS) method for dimensionality reduction.
 The experiments in this repository compare HSLocalMDS with other dimensionality reduction techniques using real genetic datasets from the NCBI GEO database.

 ## Repository Structure